vicpinm/Kotlin-Realm-Extensions/README.md

 Kotlin extensions for simplifying Realm API.

-## Features
+## Description

-Store, Query and Delete operations in Realm requires a bit of bolilerplate.
-With Kotlin Realm Extensions, you can simplify your code to its minimum expression.
+Simplify your code to its minimum expression with this set of kotlin extensions for Realm.
+Forget about all boilerplate related with Realm API and performs database operations in one line of code.

 ## Download